JonathanCostello/docassemble-statementofconditions/README.md

 This conflict can arise in many ways during the signing of a lease.
 But most of the ways can be generally summed up by landlords rushing or pressuring renters to sign incomplete statement of condition forms that do not comprehensively and accurately portray the status of the rental.

+**Key Stakeholders**
+Renters, students, elderly, immigrants, landlords, realtors, property management, housing courts

+**Intro to the Project**
+Please see the Statement of Conditions presentation pptx for a breif summary and introduction to the project

 **Research**

 My researching of the problem comes largely from personal experience and discussing with industry experts.
 Prior to law school, I had a length career in real estate development, sales, and rentals.
 Boston is an especially lucrative real estate rental market with one-bedroom apartments renting for over $2,000/month.
 Currently, there is not universal solution for this problem.
 There are some pay-to-play apps that both landlord and renter can sign up for, sign into, and write their own version of events and upload photos.
 There are also some in-house programs operated by large real estate agencies and property management groups.
 Subscription based programs are not an effective solution when there is a large economic imbalance between parties.
 Likewise, real estate agencies and property management groups have a financial incentive to favor landlords.
 These do not present a fair, open, and equitable solution.
 I continued my research by reaching out to several realtors still in the industry.
 Those in Boston reported that they had not heard of any service or platform that offered what I was proposing.
 One even said their office never used Statement of Condition forms and would only use them upon request.
 Although my tool would only apply to the state of Massachusetts, I reached out to former professional peers in other states.
 Those practicing real estate in New York City had heard of the idea of a comprehensive online statement of conditions tool but had never seen it used nor had they heard of it as a free-to-use open-source tool.
 My real estate peers in Virginia likewise had no knowledge of any opensource statement of conditions tools.
 Internet research resulted no results either, beyond the subscription-based models.
 My research concluded that no open-source equitable tool for complete statement of conditions forms current exists.

 **Development**